Hrishikeshjoshi9171/TestVagrantRepo/README.md

 5]Add TestNG and Maven Libraries using Build Path in Eclipse 6]Add TestNG Dependencies in pom.xml file
-7]Install Git on Eclipse using Add new Software in Eclipse 8]Clone the project onto your system and Run as Java Application.
+7]Install Git on Eclipse using Add new Software in Eclipse 8]Clone the project onto your system
+9]Finally Run the Program as Java Application.